williamdemeo/math215-spring2017/README.md

    https://piazza.com/hawaii/spring2017/math215

-3. **MyMathLab** Another way to ask a question is by using the "Ask my instructor" link on MyMathLab.
+3. **MyMathLab** Another way to ask a question is by using the "Ask my instructor" link that is attached to each of your [MyMathLab][] homework questions.
 This method is convenient for the teaching staff because details about the problem you're asking about are automatically embedded in your email.